jenkinsci/priority-sorter-plugin/CONTRIBUTING.md

 * `mvn spotbugs:check` to analyze project using [Spotbugs](https://spotbugs.github.io/).
 * `mvn spotbugs:gui` to review Spotbugs report using GUI

+### Code formatting

+Source code and pom file formatting is maintained by the `spotless` maven plugin.
+Before submitting a pull request, confirm the formatting is correct with:

 ## Code coverage